 While hydration is important in adulthood, it’s especially important for children as they are more likely to become dehydrated.
 Their tiny little bodies don’t cool down as efficiently as adults and they often aren’t clued into the signs of thirst.

-“Dehydration is a major cause of illness and death in infants and young children worldwide,” said Brenda Kronborg, DO, a pediatrician with Banner Health Center in Queen Creek, AZ.
+“Dehydration is a major cause of illness and death in infants and young children worldwide,” said Brenda Kronborg, DO, a pediatrician with Banner Children's.
 “Babies and young children are at more risk for dehydration due to their small body size, susceptibility to infection and high metabolic rate, so their bodies use more water.”

 Read on as we tackle these questions and offer helpful tips to ensure your child stays hydrated and healthy.